MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

 :tags: AngularJS, Elasticsearch
 :authors: Alexander Grießer, Markus Holtermann
-:status: draft

-This lengthy blog post is about a university project Alex, a fellow student at my university, and I have been developing over the last months as part of our Master studies.
+This blog post is about a university project Alex, a fellow student at my university, and I have been developing over the last months as part of our Master studies.
 We are both quite experienced software developers focusing on application and web development.
 As part of a university project we had absolutely no requirements on a coding language or styling.
 As the only